peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> This means the algorithm samples from a continuous distribution that is close to the ideal distribution within a user-specified error tolerance, or samples exactly from a discrete distribution.
+<small><sup id=Note1>(1)</sup> This means the algorithm samples from a continuous distribution that is close to the ideal distribution within a user-specified error tolerance, or samples exactly from a discrete distribution (one that takes on a countable number of values).
 Thus, the algorithm gives every representable number the expected probability of occurring.
 In general, the only random numbers the algorithm uses are random bits (binary digits).</small>

 <small><sup id=Note2>(2)</sup> Karney, C.F.F., "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.</small>